guygrigsby/website/content/examples/rust-proxy-2.md

 ```
 It looks weird to me.
 Builder patterns are not big in go, but I have used them in Java.
 What was strange to me was the seeminly never ending chain of method calls.
 You can see that there is a closure in there too.
 That's the `|| &Scheme::HTTP` part.
 All of the parts of this URI are arranged in various scopes inside the builder.
 What's more is that a few are being cloned so the new owner is the URI builder.
 What I didn't understand at first that was kind of an "aha" moment for me was that the `unwrap` method `moves` ownership`.
 So in the scheme, when we `unwrap` the result from `parts.uri.scheme()` the new owner becomes the Uri builder.

+The proxy itself is really simple.
+We basically have a fixed "upstream" domain, or authority, and then swap the domains when a request comes in.
+Then we make a new http call to the upsteam server, copying the response body back to the proxies client.
+There's not really a usecase for it, just a toy proxy to work on some Rust.

+I don't think I will kep the GCP instance running because it's not helpful.
+I will, however, submodule the echo server into the proxy repo and get a `Makefile` so it can all be started easily.
+Just in case anyone ever reads this, they may want to follow along.

 I feel like I have written a novella and barely scratched the surface of what I was able to learn.
 The next post, I will do a lot less work and write more about it.
 Rust is super cool.

 ### Aside (Vim Frustrations)